CTVnorthsuburbs/CTVapp/README.md

 Unzip the CTV App.xcodeproj.zip and the Model.xcdatamodeld.zip

-Double click CTV App.xcodeproj and you should be good to go!!!
+Double click CTV App.xcodeproj

+You should be good to go!!!

+Start coding and help out!

 ## In Xcode